Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 **Register Page**

 - On the Register page, the user name, which is the second field, is auto-focused.
-When open the page, the first field, which is an email address, should be auto focused.
+When open the page, the first field, which is an email address, should be auto-focused.
 Try to fix this but no access to `forms.py` for the Register page as it is Allauth package, and as it is not a major issue, leave it as an unsolved issue.

-**Register Page**
+**Full Name**

-- For registered users, when they go to the checkout page, they see some fields are pre-filled from the last order.
+- For registered users, when they go to the checkout page, they see some fields are pre-filled if they update Default Delivery Information on the profile page.
 There is a full name field that picks up the first name and last name of users personal info.
 To retrieve the data from the fields, users must input the details.
 Try to get first name and last name at the time of registration but cannot add these fields as they are controlled by Allauth.
-As it is not a major issue, decide to leave it as an unsolved issue.
+Try to add first name and last name fields on the profile page but that causes some issues on Stripe.
+It is not a major issue, decide to leave it as an unsolved issue.

 <div align="right"><a href="#testing-top">🔝</a></div>